What is the District Council?

 - All club Vice Presidents Education

-District 65 holds two District Council meetings each year, one during each district conference.
+District 65 holds two District Council meetings each year, one in the fall and one in the spring at the District Conference.
 These are often listed in the conference agendas as Business Meetings.
 These meetings are used to consider and vote on items such as approving budgets, electing district officers, changing district procedures and bylaws, re-aligning clubs, and other district business.

-Any Toastmaster may attend a District Council meeting and a conference registration is not required to do so.
+Any Toastmaster may attend a District Council meeting.
 However, only the voting members of the District Council (listed above) may make motions, discuss motions, vote, and transact other business.
 At times, non-DC members may be asked to deliver reports of some kind and these Toastmasters will be notified in advance of the need for them to speak.

 What is the District Executive Committee?